code16/sharp/docs/pages/form-fields/autocomplete-list.md

 ### `addItemField(SharpFormField $field)`

-Simply know that this method is an alias for `setItemField()`, meaning that y ou can only pass an Autocomplete, and it can only be called once.
+This method is an alias for `setItemField()`, meaning that you can only pass an Autocomplete, and it can only be called once.

 ## Formatter